kittykatattack/spriteUtilities/README.md

     return ball;
   },

-  //Run any optional extra code after each //peg is made () => console.log("extra!")
+  //Run any optional extra code after each ball is made () => console.log("extra!")
 );